nckz/nckz.github.io/content/posts/2022-01-22-starting-new-hugo-blog.md

 title: "Hugo Blog"
 date: 2022-01-22T22:38:35-05:00
 author: Big Datum
-summary: a short howto for making this blog
+summary: a short howto for starting Hugo on GitHub
 ---

 I'm looking for the quickest way to start a blog and the easiest blogging tool